Donate

 Privacy Policy

-Policy Statement
+Privacy Notice Policy Statement

-This is the Privacy Policy of AEIOU Foundation for Children with Autism (AEIOU) as required by the Privacy Act 1988 (Cth) (Privacy Act).
-It explains the type of information AEIOU may collect, why this information is needed, how it is used, and how it is safeguarded.
-AEIOU respects the privacy and confidentiality of all people who engage with us and we are committed to safeguarding personal and sensitive information.
+This is the Privacy Policy of AEIOU Foundation as required by the Privacy Act 1988 (Cth) (Privacy Act).
+It explains the type of information AEIOU may collect, why this information is needed, how it is used, stored and safeguarded.

 The information we collect, and why it is collected

 AEIOU collects personal information to establish, manage and administer our services.
-When we collect information, the primary purpose for collecting it will be made clear, and staff will assist an individual who requires more information.
+When we collect information, the primary purpose for collecting it will be made clear, and employees will assist an individual who requires more information.
 People can provide information anonymously.
 However, we may be unable to respond if insufficient information is provided.
-Staff will disclose any consequences of not providing personal information, which may affect the provision of services at AEIOU.
+Employees will disclose any consequences of not providing personal information, which may affect the provision of services at AEIOU.

 Examples of information AEIOU may require: